ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 	return "Welcome to my API!"
 ```

 creates the homepage for your API.
-After hosting it on Code Capsules, "Welcome to my API!" will greet you upon connecting to the API.
+After hosting it on Code Capsules, "Welcome to my API!" will greet you upon connecting to the provided URL.

+Next, we'll implement the ability to "get" (using `requests.get()`) our data from the API when it's hosted.

-### Combining the APIS
+### Combining the APIs

-When we request data from our API, we want to return the temperature from a city, and the exchange rates of three currencies.
-We've already written code to retrieve this data - now we must "combine" it and give it a location on our Flask application.
+ We've already written code to retrieve our data - now we just need to "combine" it and create an endpoint to fetch it.

-Modify our current code using the below:
+Modify the program accordingly:

 ```python
 import requests